 There is no reason to feel bad or ashamed of what we learn from reflecting; part of mindfulness is being present and aware in the moment, in a non-judgmental way.
 We can use it to help us make changes going forward.
-Remember to start from a place of self-compassion and love.
+Remember to start form a place of self-compassion and love.

 Is it time to lose the excess weight and change your life?
 With help from the specialists at the SmartShape™ Weight Loss Centre, your dreams may one day become a reality!
 Get started today by visiting our website or giving us a call at 1-888-278-7952.